Padmarajan: Career as screenwriter and director

 After writing screenplay for three more films, Padmarajan made his directional debut in 1979 with Peruvazhiyambalam (The Halfway House).
 It won the National Film Award for Best Feature Film in Malayalam and was included in IBN Live's list of 100 greatest Indian films of all time.
 His next directed Oridathoru Phayalvaan (There Lived a Wrestler) in 1981.
 Padmarajan also did the editing of this movie.
 It won the award for best script at the Kuala Lumpur International Film Festival and a gold medal at the Asian Film Festival.
 In 1982 he directed Novemberinte Nashtam which was critically acclaimed.
 Padmarajan's Koodevide?
 (1983) won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
 In 1984, he wrote the screenplay for I. V Sasi's Kanamarayathu, which won the Kerala State Film Award for Best Screenplay.
 In 1986 he directed Desatanakkili Karayarilla, which is one of the first Indian films that explored womance on screen.
 He won the second National Award with Thinkalazhcha Nalla Divasam in 1985.
 Padmarajan's Kariyilakkattu Pole (1986) is considered one of the classic investigative thrillers in Malayalam.
 The same year he directed Arappatta Kettiya Gramathil which was a failure at box office.
 The plot of the movie which revolves around a brothel and the sex workers in it eventually developed a cult following.

 With Mohanlal and Mammootty in the lead role, Padmarajan directed some of the cult classic movies in Malayalam such as Namukku Parkkan Munthiri Thoppukal (1986), Arappatta Kettiya Gramathil (1986), Kariyilakkattu Pole (1986), Thoovanathumbikal (1987) and Season (1989).
 Thoovanathumbikal was ranked eighth by IBN Live in its list of greatest Indian films of all time and is considered one of the best romantic movies ever made in Malayalam.
 Aparan (1988) is his another classic mystery psychological thriller which also marked the acting debut of Jayaram.
 It won the Kerala State Film Award for Best Screenplay in 1988.
-Moonnam Pakkam (1988) is the another classic Padmarajan movie which was critically acclaimed.
+Moonnam Pakkam (1988) is another classic Padmarajan movie which was critically acclaimed.
 His 1990 movie Innale is mainly noted for the performance of Suresh Gopi.
 Padmarajan's last movie Njan Gandharvan (1991) was a failure at box office.
 But the film later developed a cult following because of its aesthetics and storytelling.
 Within a week of its release, Padmarajan died at a hotel in Kozhikode.
 In total Padmarajan has written screenplay for 37 films among 18 of which he directed.